We are sorry, there are no rooms available at this accommodation at the moment

 |One Bedroom Premier||PHP 6,900|

-- Daily buffet breakfast served at the Café on the 6th open from 6am to 10am
+- Daily continental set/plated breakfast for two (2) persons served at the Flying Pan from 6am to 10am

 - Studio and One-bedroom apartments: Complimentary breakfast for two (2) persons